praveek/launch.en/help/getting-started/validate-and-publish.md

 ---
 title: Publish your Launch property
-seo-title: Publish your Launch property in Adobe Launch
+seo-title: Publish your Launch property in Adobe Experience Platform Launch
-description: Publish your Launch property in Adobe Launch
+description: Publish your Launch property in Adobe Experience Platform Launch
-seo-description: Publish your Launch property in Adobe Launch
+seo-description: Publish your Launch property in Adobe Experience Platform Launch
 ---

 # Publish your Launch property